brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v11.md

 The asymmetry in the fifth row is the point, and it is not imposed: a spinor's chirality survives because spinors exist in every dimension and the operator descends; a form's self-duality does not, because the middle degree changes when the dimension does.

-## VIII.8 What must be rechecked [O]
+## VIII.9 What must be rechecked [O]

-Whether ordinary point-particle charge is realizable as string winding, and whether winding quantization matches charge quantization.
+Under reading (a) of §VIII.5 only: whether ordinary point-particle charge is realizable as string winding, whether winding quantization matches charge quantization, and the meridian's proper length — a string of tension $T$ wrapping a cycle of length $L$ has mass $TL/c^2$, so an electron requires $L\sim5\times10^{-19}$ m for a QCD-like tension, against $10^{27}$ m for a cosmic meridian.
+The meridian's proper length is a free scale in this document, so reading (a) would *fix* it rather than contradict anything.
+Under readings (b) and (c) the question does not arise.
 Whether the self-dual 2-form's lack of a simple covariant Lagrangian obstructs anything, given that Law IV is imposed as a field equation.
 And the joint anomaly condition with the Weyl fermions (§IV.7).

 ---